Back Office: Inventory Reports

 2. Item Type: The type of item (from the options in the Type dropdown).

-3. SKU Code: The item’s unique code assigned.
+3. SKU Code: The item’s assigned unique code when created, if applicable.

-6. Log: The amount of change to inventory item (such as Quantity or Price Per Unit).
+6. Log: The value of the adjustment(s) to the inventory item (such as Quantity or Price Per Unit).

-8. Click <- to return to the main Inventory Item History screen.
+8. Click the left-facing arrow <- at the upper-left to return to the main Inventory Item History tab.

 Matrix Report